 Nanuk's ESG based exclusions framework is detailed below.
-Companies violating the thresholds set out in the framework are ineligible for investment and are excluded from Nanuk's eligible investment universe.
+Companies assessed to exceed the thresholds set out in the framework (including the notes to the framework) are ineligible for investment and are excluded from Nanuk's eligible investment universe.
 Investments held in companies that are assessed to violate the framework will be divested in a timely manner.